formbuilder/formbuilder/README.md

         print $form->render(header => 1);
     }

+## Bug Reports

+Please use [github.com issues](http://github.com/formbuilder/formbuilder/issues) for any FormBuilder bugs or features.

 ## Author

-Copyright (c) 2000-2010 Nate Wiger <nate@wiger.org>.
+Copyright (c) 2000-2010 [Nate Wiger](http://nateware.com).
 All Rights Reserved.

 This module is free software; you may copy this under the terms of the GNU General Public License, or the Artistic License, copies of which should have accompanied your Perl kit.

 FormBuilder is maintained by a team of several, including Danny Liang, Wolfgang Radke, and Derek Wueppelmann.
-Your best bet for patches/support/etc is the google group: http://groups.google.com/group/perl-formbuilder
+Your best bet for patches/support/etc is the [google group](http://groups.google.com/group/perl-formbuilder)